-The V Cinehassee: Iberoamerican Film Festival will have a hybrid version this year!
-Some movies will be screened at the Askew Student Life Center, and some of the movies will be available online asynchronous for your viewing convenience, for one week according to the schedule shown in the flyer. 🎬
+The VI Cinehassee: Iberoamerican Film Festival will have an in-person version this year!
+The movies will be screened at the Askew Student Life Center, according to the schedule shown in the flyer.

 The screenings are as follows: